 The TUC leader said: “The value of the N30,000 minimum wage has been eroded.
 It cannot take workers to work again.”

-Osifo, who noted that the Labour movement in the country is committed to the protection of the interests of workers, stressed that if not for the struggle of the founding fathers of the movement, the story would have been different today.
+Osifo noted that the Labour movement in the country is committed to protecting workers’ interests.
+He stressed that the story would have been different today if not for the struggle of the movement’s founding fathers.
 He urged the government to recognise the power of agreement.